 If you have earned a bachelor's degree and wish to take credit-bearing courses (graduate or undergraduate) at Binghamton without entering a degree program, you can apply for admission as a graduate non-degree (or non-matriculated) student.
 Please visit the Graduate School site for more information.

 I have some college courses from another school and I want to take classes at Binghamton.
 Can I get a degree through Continuing Education?

-I want to get into Binghamton University, but my grades aren’t high enough.
-Would taking Continuing Education courses help me get in?
+I want to get into Binghamton University, but my grades aren't high enough.
+Would becoming a non-matriculated student help me get in?

-If you’re applying as a Continuing Education student, please meet with a Continuing Education advisor for assistance.
-If you’re applying to an undergraduate program at Binghamton, you’ll find the Admission’s office webpage for transfer students of great help.
+If you're applying as a non-matriculated undergraduate student, contact continuing education adviser Roni O'Geen (email@example.com) for assistance.
+If you're applying to an undergraduate program at Binghamton, you’ll find the Admission’s office webpage for transfer students of great help.
 And, if you’re applying to a graduate program at Binghamton, read the Transfer of Graduate Credits section of the Graduate School Manual.

 If you wish to add or drop a course after the add/drop deadline, you must: